Tuesday, December 31, 2019

 Now that's four games you should take time out to play.
 But wait, that's not all...
 Here are two more little-known games which I think deserve a lot of attention and for different reasons...

 • Alpha Waves.
-Wow, this is something so captivating and it blew me away when I first saw it.
+Wow, this is something captivating and it blew me away when I first saw it.
 Imagine yourself trapped inside a box and the only way to escape is by bouncing your spacecraft on springy platforms.
 It's weird yet works so perfectly.
-A milestone in 3D game that will offer hours of fun.
+A milestone in 3D game that will offer hours of surreal and alternate fun.
 Download this right now!!

 • Okay, let's switch now to burning rubber and head straight onto the asphalt!
 The Atari ST is certainly blessed with lots of ace racers and driving games but few seem to remember Power Up?
-Okay, it's hardly original but it's so much fun, especially on the STe because it can make use of the DMA and Blitter.
+Okay, it's hardly original and slower than we'd like but it's fun, especially on the STe because it can make use of the DMA and Blitter.
 Faster Atari computers are supported for smoother framerates.
-Not perfect but I still love this game!
+It's not perfect but I still love this game!

 Fancy a little more?